Books

 From the Stone Age to the Stoned Age by Antonio Escohotado

 1999, 160 pages Valuable perspective into the discovery and use of drugs across human history, past failures at prohibitions up to the 20th century attempts at a "drug-free world."
-Originally published in Spanish across 15 editions from 1983 to 2006 as Historia General de Las Drogas (890 page 7th edition PDF).
-Other translations available in French, Italian, Portuguese, Bulgarian and Czech.
-Preview available at Amazon. |
+Preview available at Amazon.
+Borrow from the Internet Archive, original Spanish editions 1989, 2007. |

 In the Realm of Hungry Ghosts: